-I have been staring at my 'plastic painting' for a few months now knowing that it was not finished or titled and there was something I wanted to do to it but didn't know what that was.
+I have been staring at my 'plastic painting' for a few months now knowing that it was not finished or titled and there was something I wanted to do to it, but didn't know what that was.
 Finally this is the finished painting now inverted and entitled 'Hanging in the Balance'.
 Inspiration arrived.
 I feel it's quite common as an artist to have unfinished work lying around for a while, until we know how to finish it.

 14th August 2018